- Complete the master's programs application form.

 - Submit two letters of recommendation with completed forms from professors, employers, supervisors, or similar persons most familiar with your work.

-- Arrange for official transcripts from all accredited colleges or universities attended to be mailed directly to the:
+- Arrange for official transcripts from all accredited colleges or universities attended to be mailed

 - For Mental Health Counseling Program: Submit a letter specifying desired course work.